Print

 Participants will receive twice daily oral SX-682 for six 28 day cycles.
 If patients are

-will be administered 25 mg orally twice daily.
-Unless dose limiting toxicities occur,
+participants will be administered 25 mg orally twice daily.
+Unless dose limiting

-the recommended phase 2 dose.
-Participants will receive continuous SX-682 twice daily oral
+enrolled at the recommended phase 2 dose.
+Participants will receive continuous SX-682

-therapy in 28-day cycles for a total of 6 cycles.
-The expansion dose cohort will be
+twice daily oral therapy in 28-day cycles for a total of 6 cycles.
+The expansion dose

 Treatment Sites in Georgia